abrgr/googleplayservices-cordova-plugin/README.md

 googleplayservices-cordova-plugin
 =================================

-Cordova/Phonegap plugin for integrating "Google Play Service" (including Mediarouter) for Android into your application.
+Cordova/Phonegap plugin for integrating "Google Play Service" for Android into your application.

-Can be used as a replacement for `https://github.com/MobileChromeApps/google-play-services` in case that Google Play Service's resources are required as well.
+Google Play Service's resources are required as well.

 Installation